If the information on this translated website is unclear, please contact us at 360.902.3900 for help in your language of choice.

 Before you may take the exam, you must:

-1. Find a certified appraiser willing to supervise your work experience as a licensed registered appraiser trainee.
+1. Find a certified appraiser willing to supervise your work experience as a licensed state-registered appraiser trainee.
 Visit the State-registered real estate appraiser trainee page for more information.

-2. Work under the supervisory appraiser to get at least 2½ years' real estate appraiser experience (30 full months, first date thru last date of experience log, and a minimum of 3,000 hours).
+2. Work under the supervisory appraiser to get at least two and half years of real estate appraiser experience (30 full months, first date through last date of experience log, and a minimum of 3,000 hours).

 • At least 1,500 hours of this experience must be in non-residential appraising.